Azure/adx-automation-client/readme.md

 ## Prerequisite

-- Python 3.6
+- Python 3.0
-- Install Kubectl and login to the cluster of your A01 system.
-- Install az to login to the Azure Container Registry for droid image.
-- Install docker to list images (optional).
+- Run `a01 check` to validate environment.

 ## Install